varigence/docs/bimlflex/trial-process/index.md

 #### Modelling of source metadata

 Most automation features in BimlFlex are built on modelling the metadata to provide the Data Warehouse required.
 BimlFlex allows a number of modelling approaches and scenarios to easily build the Data Warehouse to the specification desired.
 The trial illustrates this by applying modelling to the source metadata.
 Depending on the architecture chosen the staging layer is prepared for either Data Vault loads or data mart loads the configuration and structures of the staging area will differ slightly.
-Data Vault uses preprocessing to add hashed keys in to the staging layer.
+Data Vault uses pre-processing to add hashed keys in to the staging layer.

 [Modelling of Source Metadata](modelling-of-source-metadata.md) [Applying Data Type Mappings](applying-data-type-mappings.md)